trb-a/cumalis-lisp/README.md

   * Able to contain Javascript objects in AST.
 - All objects, AST, and call-frames consist of pure JSON objects.
   * Continuations can be serialized to JSON strings.
 (Circular references need to be resolved.)
-  * Comes with simple JSON serializer/deserializer as a utility. (toReferentialJSON / fromReferentialJSON)
+  * Simple JSON serializer/deserializer utility is bundled. (toReferentialJSON / fromReferentialJSON)
 - No dependency.

 With these features, The following application fields can be considered.